diogotcorreia/master-thesis/docs/content/ch02-background.typ

-In Python, data in objects can be stored as either an object's attribute or as an item in a container, Python's name for what are commonly called collections (dictionaries, lists, and tuples are examples of containers).
+In Python, data in objects can be stored as either an object's attribute or as an item in a container, Python's name for what are commonly called collections (collections like dictionaries, lists, and tuples are examples of Python containers).

 This is an important distinction because it dictates how that data can be accessed.